 - Multi-Objective Particle Swarm Optimization

-Part 2: Swarm and multi-agent systems
+Part 2: Swarm and multiagent systems

-- Division of labor and task allocation
+- Division of labour and task allocation

 - Swarm clustering and sorting